vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-global-perspective.md

 And, rather than using our military might to force the world to support wealth transfer to global bankers and big corporations, we could create global dollars to increase the world’s prosperity.
-Instead of bankers creat- ing dollars for global financial gaming, we could choose to create US dollars for global common wealth improvement.
+Instead of bankers creating dollars for global financial gaming, we could choose to create US dollars for global common wealth improvement.
 And, doing good in the world will regain the world’s respect.
 China’s government is ahead of us with such a plan, but, we can catch up.

-At the international level, there will be the same need for a balance of individual nation’s sovereign powers (the I, Me, Mine), and the collab- orative decision-making power of the global interdependent WE.
+At the international level, there will be the same need for a balance of individual nation’s sovereign powers (the I, Me, Mine), and the collaborative decision-making power of the global interdependent WE.
 We all share the same planet, so we will need to establish values and the parameters of control at each level.